 Some reasons for Elective induction include:

-Recent data support the consideration of elective induction at 39 weeks for 1st time mothers (primigravidas) in order to slightly reduce the chance of a cesarean birth, and to slightly reduce the chance of developing preeclampsia if the pregnancy continues.
+Recent data support the consideration of elective induction at 39 weeks for first time mothers (primigravidas) in order to slightly reduce the chance of a cesarean birth, and to slightly reduce the chance of developing preeclampsia if the pregnancy continues.

 Before proceeding with an elective induction you should know:

-A ‘Bishop’s Score’ < or = 6 (considered unfavorable) > or= 8 (considered favorable)
+A ‘Bishop Score’ < or = 6 (considered unfavorable) > or= 8 (considered favorable)

-Labor induction is a process, starting with cervical ripening followed by the stimulation of contractions.
+Labor induction is a process starting with cervical ripening followed by the stimulation of contractions.

 Methods of Induction:

-Prostaglandins: Hormone-like substances (Dinoprostone or Misoprostol) that are given vaginally, orally, or buccally (in the cheek)
+Prostaglandins: hormone-like substances (Dinoprostone or Misoprostol) that are given vaginally, orally, or buccally (in the cheek)

 What are the risks with this type of induction method?

-Prostaglandin cervical ripening is NOT used in patients with a history of c/section as it is linked to Uterine scar rupture.
+Prostaglandin cervical ripening is not used in patients with a history of C section as it is linked to uterine scar rupture.

-One balloon is inside the uterus (next to the amniotic sac) and the other balloon is in the vagina.
+One balloon is inside the uterus (next to the amniotic sac), and the other balloon is in the vagina.

 What are the risks with this type of induction method?

-Once the cervix is “ripened” Uterine contractions can be stimulated with:
+Once the cervix is “ripened” uterine contractions can be stimulated with:

 Risks of Pitocin: Tachysystole (uterine contractions that occur too frequently)

-Amniotomy alone is generally not performed unless the cervix is well dilated with goal to increase onset of labor contractions
+Amniotomy alone is generally not performed unless the cervix is well dilated with the goal to increase onset of labor contractions

 Risks of amniotomy include: